jackycamp/convoy/README.md

 **Elixir Node Auto-Discovery on Railway**

-It'd be cooler if the nodes just automatically connect when you spin them up.
+It'd be cooler if the nodes automatically connect when you spin them up.
 Utilizing `libcluster` and our own custom dns strategy they can!

 Put this `libcluster` config in your `config.exs`: